 2. To encourages focus

-When I used to deliver appliances, I would often be gone for an hour or two at a time.
+When I used to deliver all the appliances, I would often be gone for an hour or two at a time.
 I would be addressing one small aspect of the business, delivery, while I was forced to pause all repairs, purchasing and posting of other appliances.
 One person can only do so much, and I had reached that threshold.
 Being able to delegate responsibilities in one area of a business will help me focus better on the other areas.
 When we try to do too much, everything suffers.

 From the start, one of my goals has been to create a business that I could add value to from anywhere in the world.
 We are planning on spending a month or two out in Hawaii this winter where I will manage the operation, as well as hopefully start a second one.
 In the case of our business, much of the important aspects are done online and over the phone.
 That can be done from anywhere.